 Our ultimate goal for the ENGAGE platform is to change how educational content is delivered globally.
 In today’s world of technology, sitting in a classroom doesn’t make sense anymore when you can actively be immersed and experience.
-This goal combines with the University of Oxford’s commitment to adjust to the future.
+This goal combines with the University of Oxford’s commitment to adjusting to the future.
 Virtual reality has the power to transform the future of education.
 The benefits of VR in education and training are now being discovered.
-It is well known humans learn by interacting.
+It is well-known humans learn by interacting.
 They derive and retain information from their environment.
-Virtual reality-based learning provides an immersive teaching method that allows users to interact with environments around them.
+Virtual reality-based learning provides an immersive teaching method that allows users to interact with the environments around them.
 Memory retention increases when learning through experience.
-It allows for students to experience abstract concepts, opening up many possibilities that did not previously exist.
+It allows students to experience abstract concepts, opening up many possibilities that did not previously exist.